chicecream/mini-world/README.md

 - constant string or number

-    When using in an anonymous list, we'll take it as
+    When using in an anonymous list, we'll take it as a numer to set the next capturing offset.